 The film is based on the journal writing of Scott that she wrote on months before her killing.
 Rachel was just a regular teenager going through the same problems any 14-18 year old would experience but she found it difficult to be comfortable in her faith with her friends and peers which made her question everything in her life.
-However, the relationships with the people around her and the impact she left on other people’s life is the emotional selling point.
+However, the relationships with the people around her and the impact she left on other people’s lives are the emotional selling point.

-There aren’t any big name actors but the performances of Masey McLain, Ben Davies, and Emma Elle Roberts really sold the film for me and made it enjoyable.
+There aren’t any big name actors but the performances of Masey McLain, Ben Davies, and Emma Elle Roberts really sold the film for me.
 If there is a complaint to have is that I wish the film handled the ending better.
-As I said, we all know how this would end and the ending felt ham-handed in how they handled the shooting.
+We all know how this would end and the ending felt ham-fisted in how they handled the shooting.
 Understanding there wasn’t an easy way to present the climax but it does leave you with a lot to be desired but the overall message is heard loud and clear.

 As a biopic and a Christian Film, I’m not Ashamed sets a standard that we haven’t seen a quite some time because it’s one of the few films that putting storytelling over sentiment.
 The story and the emotion put in by the cast is what wins this film over with me.